-A circuit is known as the channel in which electrons pass through.
-It helps to serve as a path through which current or energy flow.
+A circuit is known as the channel through which electrons pass through.
+It helps to serve as a path through which current or energy flows.
 There are different types of circuits and the most common ones include batteries, wires, inductors, etc.

 Voltage can be defined as the difference in charge between two points in an electrical field.
 This difference is measured in volts.
 To put voltage in simple terms, it means that when electrons flow through an electrical circuit, voltage is created.

 Current simply means the rate at which electricity flows and this is always measured in amps.

 As we have said in previous paragraphs, there are two ways to wire a solar panel and they are; parallel wiring and series wiring.
 In the following paragraphs, we will be writing about them and teaching you how to wire solar panels.